sfdaTudur/Neural-Approximation-of-Dynamical-System-Flows/harmonic_oscillators/FlowTransformer/README.md

 Y_{i-1}^{(b)}
 \right).
 ```

-This is the negative log-likelihood of the autoregressive factorization, averaged over both the batch and the six output coordinates.

 The transformer architecture is controlled by three main parameters:

 * `config.width`: token embedding dimension;
 * `config.layers`: number of transformer blocks;
 * `config.heads`: number of attention heads in each transformer block.

-## Evaluating Generalization on Out-of-Distribution Data
+**Evaluating Generalization on Out-of-Distribution Data**

 The main goal of this project is to study how well the transformer generalizes outside the state distribution used during training.
 We fix a tokenization radius $R$ so that the meaning of each token remains unchanged between training and testing.
 During training, initial states are sampled uniformly by volume from the six-dimensional ball

 ```math
 B_{R/2}